 Eltahawy was silenced; Atwood is not.

 There are race issues here too, regarding who is allowed to speak in mainstream spaces and who the white patriarchy hopes to keep out.
-Still, this is an excellent case study into how it’s possible to explore via fiction ideas which too often are censored when presented in any other way.
+Still, this is an excellent case study into how it’s possible to explore via fiction ideas which are too often censored when presented in any other way.

 PERIOD — The story takes place near time of publication (2011) but stretches back into the viewpoint character’s history as a young woman.